Juippi/ghostsyn/doc/README.rst

 <number of taps> * <feedback> shouldn't exceed 1, but depending on LP
 filter cutoff, output may stay stable at slightly higher values too.

+Not sure if this currently works, will bring back eventually.

 Parameters
 ''''''''''